nats-io/prometheus-nats-exporter/README.md

 `http://0.0.0.0:7777/metrics`.

 When `--http_user` and `--http_pass` is used, you will need to set the username password in prometheus.
 See `basic_auth` in the prometheus configuration documentation.
+If using a bcrypted password use **a very low cost** as scrapes occur frequently.

 It will return output that is readable by Prometheus.